platisd/MyFirstKotlinApp/README.md

 } while (y != null) // y is visible here!

 ```

 ## Classes
 Classes do have some more _special_ syntax and grammar which will take too much time to cover in this study circle.
 Please refer to [kotlinlang.org](https://kotlinlang.org/docs/reference/classes.html) for more information.

 ## Assignment
-Create an Android application which, upon a button press, sends a GET request to an external server that responds with the device's IP address which is then displayed on the screen. _Pro tip_ start by opening this project into your Android Studio (**version 3.0.0 or higher**) and use [Fuel](https://github.com/kittinunf/Fuel) which has already been set up for you.
+Create an Android application which, upon a button press, sends a GET request to an external server that responds with the device's IP address which is then displayed on the screen.

+_Pro tip:_ start by opening this project into your Android Studio (**version 3.0.0 or higher**) and use [Fuel](https://github.com/kittinunf/Fuel) which has already been set up for you.